JujuAdams/Bento/docs/0.2/Tech-UI-Elements.md

 - Step and/or Draw End forced execution
 - Matrix transform

+This page will discuss the basic mechanics of text elements within Bento's source code.
+Understanding the operation of elements is a prerequisite for an understanding of further features.

 &nbsp;

 ## Instance Elements

-Let's look at what `oBentoAncestor` is actually doing.
-In the [Create event](https://github.com/JujuAdams/Bento/blob/master/objects/oBentoAncestor/Create_0.gml) we can see code that needs to be executed by all instance-based elements (struct elements have similar that we'll look at later).
+As previously mentioned, if the element is an instance then that instance's object must inherit from the `oBentoAncestor` object, but let's look at what `oBentoAncestor` is actually doing.
+Our first stop is the [Create event](https://github.com/JujuAdams/Bento/blob/master/objects/oBentoAncestor/Create_0.gml).
+In this event we can see code that needs to be executed by all instance-based elements (struct elements have similar that we'll look at later).

-Firstly, we see that all instance elements are set as [persistent](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Asset_Management/Instances/Instance_Variables/persistent.htm).
-This is a necessary step to ensure that as we move between rooms, elements aren't lost.
-You can of course destroy elements when you move between rooms by calling `BentoDestroy()` but Bento requires that you explicitly do so.
+At the very top of the Create event, we see that all instance elements are set as [persistent](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Asset_Management/Instances/Instance_Variables/persistent.htm).
+This is a necessary step to ensure that as we move between rooms elements aren't lost.
+You can of course manually destroy elements when you move between rooms by calling `BentoDestroy()` but Bento requires that you explicitly do so.

 In the Create event we also see several read-only variables.
 These are `bentoLeft`, `bentoWidth` etc. and are used to store position information for the instance.
 Whenever Bento determines that the layout needs to be recalculated, these variables will be re-set.
 Regardless, the default position values are initialized based on the sprite used for the instance.